-RCLCO developed a methodology to broadly categorize geographies in 100 of the largest metropolitan statistical areas (MSAs) as urban, suburban, or rural/other at the census-tract level.
+First, RCLCO developed a methodology to broadly categorize geographies in almost 150 of the largest metropolitan statistical areas (MSAs) as urban, suburban, or rural/other at the census-tract level.
 Using this framework, RCLCO delineated the census tracts into more specific categories.
 Urban categories included high-density urban, urban, and low-density urban.
 Suburban categories included high-density suburban, suburban, and low-density suburban.
-Other categories are low-density commercial/institutional/park and rural.
+Other categories included low-density commercial/institutional/park and rural.

-To account for regional differences in development patterns and densities, RCLCO classified each of the MSAs into one of five categories—Gateway, Sun Belt, New West, Heartland, and Legacy—with a sixth and separate category for New York, which has a unique urban fabric and is nearly twice as dense as the next densest MSA.
+To account for regional differences in development patterns and densities, RCLCO classified metropolitan areas into one of five categories—Gateway, Sun Belt, New West, Heartland, and Legacy—with a sixth and separate category for New York, which has a unique urban fabric and is nearly twice as dense as the next densest metropolitan area.
 These categories provide a localized view of urbanity to reflect that certain regions are more likely to follow similar development patterns than are others.
-In other words, the methodology assumes that a metro area like Columbus, Ohio, is more likely to exhibit patterns similar to Indianapolis than it is to San Francisco.
-When observing development patterns and densities within these categories, RCLCO examined the 50 largest metropolitan areas separate from the other, smaller metropolitan areas that it included in this analysis.
-This distinction reflects that perceptions of density vary not just by MSA category, but also by the size of the metropolitan area.
-For example, urban and suburban neighborhoods in Atlanta and Dallas are likely to look different from their counterparts in less densely populated Sun Belt metropolitan areas, such as Chattanooga or Greenville.
+In other words, the methodology assumes that a metropolitan area like Columbus, Ohio, is more likely to exhibit patterns similar to Indianapolis than it is to San Francisco.
+When observing development patterns and densities within these categories, RCLCO relied on those of the 50 largest metropolitan areas as a baseline.
+This distinction reflects that what is considered “urban” in a smaller metropolitan area like Fayetteville, North Carolina, is unlikely to have an impact on what is considered “urban” in a more densely populated metropolitan area within the same region, like Atlanta, Georgia.

-As a part of this methodology, RCLCO combined and added MSAs in order to reflect the practical and geographic boundaries of regional economies and housing markets.
-For example, RCLCO analyzed San Francisco and San Jose together, just as it did for the Los Angeles and Riverside MSAs.
-In addition, RCLCO considered nine smaller MSAs which tend to have overlapping regional economies and housing markets with larger MSAs, including Oxnard (overlaps with Los Angeles), Ogden and Provo (overlaps with Salt Lake City), Boulder and Greeley (overlaps with Denver), Bremerton (overlaps with Seattle), Worcester (overlaps with Boston), Bridgeport (overlaps with New York), and Durham (overlaps with Raleigh).
-While RCLCO used these additional MSAs for the purpose of determining the relative densities of census tracts in the 50 largest MSAs, it did not include these other MSAs when calculating the economic and demographic trends seen in the “Top 50 MSAs.”
+As part of the analysis, RCLCO combined and added MSAs to reflect the practical and geographic boundaries of metropolitan areas, as defined by their regional economies and housing markets.
+For example, RCLCO analyzed San Francisco and San Jose together, just as it did for Los Angeles and Riverside.
+In addition, RCLCO considered smaller MSAs alongside larger ones with which they interact.
+When determining the 50 largest metropolitan areas, RCLCO thus included the following smaller MSAs that would not have otherwise met this threshold: Worcester (overlaps with Boston); Akron (overlaps with Cleveland); Boulder and Greeley (overlap with Denver); Oxnard (overlaps with Los Angeles); Bridgeport (overlaps with New York); The Villages (overlaps with Orlando); Durham (overlaps with Raleigh); Ogden and Provo (overlap with Salt Lake City); Napa, Santa Rosa, and Vallejo (overlap with San Francisco); and Bremerton and Olympia (overlap with Seattle).
+While RCLCO used these additional MSAs for the purpose of determining the relative densities of census tracts in the 50 largest metropolitan areas, it did not include these other MSAs when calculating the economic and demographic trends seen in the “Top 50 MSAs.”

 Please see below for more information on the MSAs used in this analysis: